It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 When you think about getting healthy this year, think in terms of days and years, not weeks and months:

-Know that it took years for you to get to your current physique, and it’s going to take months if not years to correct it.
+Know that it took years to get your current physique, and it’s going to take months if not years to correct it.
 This means you HAVE to enjoy the journey.

 Once you accept that you never get to be “done,” you can start picking small adjustments or changes that won’t scare you away from adhering to your plan.